 Fancy wheels and a top tier groupset are of little benefit if you get a bike that feels awful to ride because it’s the wrong size.
 When retailers put on large discounts to clear the last of their stock, it’s easy to be tempted to pick up an XXL for an incredible price.
 Likewise, for people who are at the extremes of the height spectrum, when trying to buy a second-hand bike it can feel like you have to compromise on the fit.

 But this really is a false economy as you’ll soon be wishing you had a bike that properly fits and will likely have to buy again.
-Your position on the bike is a lot more fundamental to your riding than any of the components, and so this should really be your top priorities.
+Your position on the bike is a lot more fundamental to your riding than any of the components, as if it isn't set up correctly it could cause - or be contributing towards - neck pain, wrist pain, knee pain and lower back pain, and so finding a bike that fits you should really be your top priorities.

 What gears to go for